History, Training, Commissioning Health Care & Useful Contacts

 There has been a surgery at Thistlemoor Road for the last 50 years.
 We look after patients from Peterborough and the surrounding areas.

 Dr Nalini Modha took over running the surgery in 1994 when the surgery looked after 700 patients.
 At this point care was being delivered from a single terraced house.
-Over the years the site has been developed and extended to help the surgery to look after over 25,000 patients from purpose built facilities.
+Over the years the site has been developed and extended to help the surgery to look after nearly 27,000 patients from purpose built facilities.
 We work closely with neighbouring practices within the community to provide a network of care across the local community.
 We currently host a community based endoscopy, colonoscopy, ultrasound clinic and aortic aneurysm clinic and are keen to further develop community services to provide care closer to our patient homes.

 The practice has worked at a national level with groups relating to healthcare assistants, nurses and medical assistants.
 We continue to contribute to local and national work in this way.

 We pride ourselves by offering advanced-access (walk-in surgeries) between 8:30am and 10:30am every week day.
 In these clinics we will see any of our patients who present to the surgery.
 We combine this open access with pre-bookable afternoon appointments and dedicated review slots at the end of morning surgeries.
 We understand that patients may need to wait to see a clinician but believe the ability to see a clinician on the day they are unwell is important.